Phenibut: Contraindications

 Phenibut should not be combined with alcohol.

 Side effects

 Phenibut is generally well-tolerated.
 Possible side effects may include sedation, somnolence, nausea, irritability, agitation, anxiety, dizziness, headache, and allergic reactions such as skin rash and itching.
 At high doses, motor incoordination, loss of balance, and hangovers may occur.
 Due to its CNS depressant effects, people taking phenibut should refrain from potentially dangerous activities such as operating heavy machinery.
 With prolonged use of phenibut, particularly at high doses, the liver and blood should be monitored, due to risk of fatty liver disease and eosinophilia.

 Dependence and withdrawal

 Tolerance to phenibut easily develops with repeated use, leading to dependence.
-Withdrawal symptoms may occur upon discontinuation, and, in recreational users taking high doses, have been reported to include severe rebound anxiety, insomnia, aggresion, irritability, agitation, visual and auditory hallucinations, and acute psychosis.
+Withdrawal symptoms may occur upon discontinuation, and, in recreational users taking high doses, have been reported to include severe rebound anxiety, insomnia, aggression, irritability, agitation, visual and auditory hallucinations, seizures and acute psychosis.
 Baclofen has successfully been used for treatment of phenibut dependence.

 Overdose

 In overdose, phenibut can cause severe drowsiness, nausea, vomiting, eosinophilia, lowered blood pressure, renal impairment, and, above 7 grams, fatty liver degeneration.
 There are no specific antidotes for phenibut overdose.
 Lethargy, somnolence, agitation, delirium, tonic–clonic seizures, reduced consciousness or unconsciousness, and unresponsiveness have been reported in recreational users who have overdosed.
 Management of phenibut overdose includes activated charcoal, gastric lavage, induction of vomiting, and symptom-based treatment.
 There have been three associated deaths which found Phenibut in the users system but only one of these cases solely included Phenibut.